 There are three main methods available:.

 - Use a desktop client to consolidate the emails

-- Use a on line client / Account to consolidate the emails.
+- Use an on line client / Account to consolidate the emails.

-- Use Email forwarding to a single Email Account.
+- Use Email forwarding to a single main Email Account.

 Using a Desktop Email Client

-Desktop email clients like outlook,outlook express and Apps (tablets and phones) can be configured to access multiple email accounts.
+Desktop email clients like outlook,outlook express and Apps (tablets and phones) can be configured to access multiple email accounts at the same time.

 They do differ in how they present the email.
 Some clients keep the emails separate while others use a single universal inbox.